suffolklibraries/lgc/content/collections/events/mini-mansions-03-12.md

     content:
       -
         type: text
-        text: 'The main session will be on the ground floor, with pushchair access to the Wolsey Art Gallery via the side garden entrance.
+        text: 'The main session will be on the ground floor, with pushchair access to the Lower Tudor Room.
 Part of the session may involve exploring the Mansion using the stairs.
 Please let us know if you have any access requirements when you book, as there is no lift.'
   -
     type: paragraph
     attrs: